dgarage/NBXplorer/README.md

 dotnet test
 ```
 The tests can take long the first time, as it download Bitcoin Core binaries.
 (Between 5 and 10 minutes)

+## How to add support to my altcoin

+First you need to add support for your altcoin to `NBitcoin.Altcoins`.
+(See [here](https://github.com/MetacoSA/NBitcoin/tree/master/NBitcoin.Altcoins)).

+Once this is done and `NBXplorer` updated to use the last version of `NBitcoin.Altcoins`, follow [Litecoin example](NBXplorer.Client/NBXplorerNetworkProvider.Litecoin.cs).

+If you want to test if everything is working, modify [ServerTester.Environment.cs](NBXplorer.Tests/ServerTester.Environment.cs) to match your altcoin.

+Then run the tests.

 ## Licence